pods-framework/pods/readme.txt

 Pods really wouldn't be where it is without all the contributions from our [donors](https://friends.pods.io) and [code/support contributors](https://github.com/pods-framework/pods/graphs/contributors).

 == Changelog ==

+= 3.2.7.1 - October 9th, 2024 =

+* Security: Lock down heading field to only specific allowed HTML tags and preventing it from being used to insert malicious scripts.
+Props to the CleanTalk / Dmitrii Ignatyev for responsibly reporting this. (@sc0ttkclark)

 = 3.2.7 - August 28th, 2024 =